metapsy-project/metapsyDocs/content/databases/_index.en.md

 ---
 This page provides documentation entries for all databases included in Metapsy.

+#### Naming Convention

 Entries are ordered alphabetically by indication.
 An additional specification is provided after a colon if multiple databases are available for one indication.

+#### Repository

 Each released database has an associated [Github repository](https://github.com/metapsy-project) in which the latest and all previous versions of the database are stored.
 The repository also contains a folder called `metadata`, in which additional information is provided for each release.

+#### Digital Object Identifier

 Each released database is automatically indexed using Zenodo.
-In the documentation entries, a Digital
+In the documentation entries, a Digital Object Identifier (DOI) is provided, which will always resolve to the latest database version (see "Database DOI").
+In the "Browse all versions" section, you can access previous versions of the databases.
+These previous versions are also provided with a unique DOI in case you want to reference a specific database version in the past.

+#### Shorthand

+As part of the metadata, each database is also provided with a shorthand.
+This shorthand is used, e.g. in [{metapsyData}](www.metapsy.org/r-package) to retrieve a specific database using R.